pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

         def alice_service = new PactBuilder() // Create a new PactBuilder alice_service {
             service_consumer "Consumer" 	// Define the service consumer by name has_pact_with "Alice Service"   // Define the service provider that it has a pact with port 1234                       // The port number for the service.
-It is optional
+It is optional, leave it out to
+                                            // to use a random one

             given('there is some good mallory') // defines a provider state.
 It is optional. upon_receiving('a retrieve Mallory request') // upon_receiving starts a new interaction